 Pulumi’s approach to infrastructure as code is great for continuous delivery, because it uses source code to model cloud resources.
 This means updates to your cloud infrastructure can be reviewed, validated, and tested using the same process that you have today.
 For example, doing code reviews via Pull Requests, running code through linters or static analysis tools, and running unit and integration tests as appropriate.
 It all “just works” for your cloud infrastructure the same way it would for your application code.

-Pulumi can easily integrate into any CI/CD system.
-If yours isn’t listed below, see our guide for using Pulumi within a generic CI/CD system.
+Pulumi can easily integrate into any continuous integration/continuous deliver (CI/CD) system.
+If your CI/CD system isn’t listed below or you are testing something new, see our guide for using Pulumi within a generic CI/CD system.

 AWS Code Services

 Pulumi can also bridge results from your CI/CD system with GitHub, surfacing the results of stack updates on GitHub pull requests.
 See the Pulumi GitHub App for more information.

 Configuration and Secrets

 Pulumi is designed to be entirely code-centric, including the way in which configuration and secrets are managed.